flauc/angular2-edge-app/README.md

 ## Server Documentation

-You can find the documentation for the server here [here](https://github.com/flauc/angular2-edge-app/blob/master/serverDoc.md).
+You can find the documentation for the server [here](https://github.com/flauc/angular2-edge-app/blob/master/serverDoc.md).

 ## Set Up